mega-dean/hallowdale/README.md

 C-dashing makes this game mode much easier, so for an additional challenge you can try to traverse the map without them.
-All of the purple pens can be collected without using them, except for some in the Computer Wing area, so c-dashes that are started in that area aren't counted.
+All of the purple pens can be collected without using them, except for some in the Computer Wing area, so c-dashes that are started in that area are allowed and not counted towards the total.

 #### Demo